Marlene Dietrich (album): Critical reception

+Billboard noted that Marlene Dietrich "still registers in the grooves" with her trademark glamour, while Cash Box wrote that the compilation features "some of the most celebrated" recordings by the singer, delivered in her "sensuous and intimate vocal brand".
 The album was featured in Nancy Jarrett's "Platter Patter" column in Lakeland Ledger, and in Norman Weiser's "Music for Family Listening" list in Family Weekly, where he commented: "While the glamorous granny's voice leaves much to be desired, Mom and Pop should like the item".